clausnz/php-helpers/README.md

 ### isTablet

-Determes if the current user agent is a tablet device.
+Determes if the current visitor uses a tablet device.

 ```php
 Dev::isTablet(  ): boolean